 Use the same sequence on both hands (Matching sequence of alternating darks and lights on both hands)

 [update: I found out the set-up above only works with a certain type of even number of loops – one that when divided by 2 results in an odd number.
 So, 6 or 10 loops.
 At the start of braiding, there must be the same odd number of loops on each hand.

-With 8 loops, the initial loop set-up for a square braid of Alternating Stripes would be alternating colors D, L, D, L on one hand, and L, D, L, D on the other hand – the color-arrangement on the two hands would not match.
+Set-up for 8-loop Alternating Stripes: Alternating colors D, L, D, L on one hand, and L, D, L, D on the other hand – the color-arrangement on the two hands does not match.